Accudio/php-plaiceholder/README.md

 $placeholder = new accudio\PHPPlaiceholder\PHPPlaiceholder($image_path);
 ```

-The PHPPlaiceholder object accepts an absolute path to the file as stored on your server. ***Plaiceholder for PHP does not current support remote images***.
+The PHPPlaiceholder object accepts an absolute path to the file as stored on your server, or the full URL for a remote image.
+For local images you may find the PHP function `realpath()` useful for getting the absolute path.

 ### CSS